testdrivenio/django-coinbase-checkout/README.md

-# Django Coinbase Checkout Tutorial
+# Django Coinbase Checkout

-This repository shows how to accept payments using the [Coinbase Checkout API](https://commerce.coinbase.com/docs/api/#checkouts).
+Accept payments using the [Coinbase Checkout API](https://commerce.coinbase.com/docs/api/#checkouts).

 ## Want to learn how to build this?